My work begins from a simple observation: understanding ourselves is not always enough to help us live differently.

 Depending on the work, this may involve:

-My role is not to push or fix, but to help create the conditions where what is true can be met more clearly — and where change can begin to take shape.
+My role is not to push or fix, but to help create the conditions where what is true can be met more clearly - and where new ways of responding can begin to take shape.